Moira Smith, MD, MPH

 You can consider joining the Society for Simulation in Healthcare (SSH) to develop simulation ideas and network with others interested in simulation.
 They have committees you can consider joining as well.

-The yearly CORD academic assembly is where all the big names in emergency medical education gather.
+The annual CORD academic assembly is where all the big names in emergency medical education gather.
 Some fellowship programs emphasize simulation, and subsequently recommend attending the annual International Meeting on Simulation in Healthcare (IMSH) provided by the SSH.

 How to find a mentor